DMARC Policy Guide: none, quarantine, reject

 - Marketing tools get added or removed

-- Acquisitions bring new domains and sending infrastructure
+- Acquisitions bring new domains and sending infrastructure (consider using Verkh’s multi-domain dashboard to manage authentication across your domain portfolio)

 - Certificate rotations affect DKIM